-The resulting predicted rates for the CE$\nu$Ns spectrum for Skipper-CCDs are shown in Table \ref{Rates}, using the same binning as the data.
-A comparison with the Chavarria quenching factor~\cite{Chavarria:2016xsi}, valid for $E_{\rm{nr}}>0.30 \; \rm{keV_{nr}}$, and out of range for Skipper-CCD data near the threshold, is also given for reference.
+The resulting predicted rates for the CE$\nu$NS spectrum for Skipper-CCDs are shown in Table \ref{Rates}, for the same binning as used in the data.
+A comparison with the Chavarria quenching factor~\cite{Chavarria:2016xsi}, valid for $E_{\rm{nr}}>0.30 \,\rm{keV_{nr}}$, and out of range for Skipper-CCD data near the threshold, is also given for reference.
 The uncertainties in the expected rates take into account systematic variations due to the quenching factor \cite{Sarkis2023,Chavarria:2016xsi}, efficiency (see Appendix~\ref{Appendix1} for details) and reactor budget \cite{PerisePWRErr,ReactorNuSumationPerise2}.

-Based on the difference between the measured reactor-on and off event rates in Fig.~\ref{fig:SpectrumCONNIEskp}, a 95\% confidence-level (C.L.) upper limit on the observed event rate is established~\cite{Barlow:2003xcj, Barlow:2004wg}, shown in the third column of Table~\ref{Rates}.
-The observed limit in the lowest-energy bin, where the expected rates are highest, lies at 76 times the SM prediction using the Sarkis quenching factor~\cite{Sarkis2023}.
+Based on the difference between the measured reactor-on and off event rates in Fig.~\ref{fig:SpectrumCONNIEskp}, a 95\% confidence-level (CL) upper limit on the observed CE$\nu$NS rate is established~\cite{Barlow:2003xcj, Barlow:2004wg}, shown in Table~\ref{Rates}.
+The observed limit in the lowest-energy bin, where the expected rates reach the highest values, corresponds to 76 times the SM prediction using the Sarkis quenching factor~\cite{Sarkis2023}.
 The expected limits are also calculated and shown in the last column of the table.
-Comparing the results for the observed limit obtained with Skipper-CCDs and the previous result using standard CCDs~\cite{CONNIE2022}, they are of similar size.
-This can be explained by the fact that, on one hand, the sensitivity on the current limit is restricted by the large rate uncertainties due to the low exposures, while on the other hand it benefits from the significant improvement in detection efficiency at low energies.
-This enhanced sensitivity motivates the need to increase sensor mass in order to harness the full potential of Skippers-CCDs in the search for CE$\nu$NS with reactor neutrinos.
+The observed limit obtained with Skipper-CCDs and the previous result using standard CCDs~\cite{CONNIE2022} are of similar size.
+This can be explained by the fact that, on the one hand, the sensitivity of the current limit is restricted by the large rate uncertainties due to the low exposures, while on the other hand it benefits from the significant improvement in detection efficiency at low energies.
+This enhanced sensitivity motivates the need to increase the sensor mass in order to harness the full potential of Skippers-CCDs in the search for CE$\nu$NS with reactor neutrinos.